Gabbar Is Back: Plot

 The police get information that 10 tehsildars across Maharashtra have been mysteriously kidnapped.
 However, no sooner are they mysteriously returned – except the most corrupt officer, who is hanged.
 The police get a CD from mystery man 'Gabbar', who says his mission is to target corrupt officers.
-Police driver Sadhuram is convinced he can crack the mystery of who is Gabbar, even though his superior officers humiliate and insult him in front of the other officers.
+Police driver Sadhuram is convinced he can crack the mystery of who is Gabbar.

-National College professor Aditya Singh Rajput thrashes some goons who try to vandalize college property while he demonstrates his Physics lecture to the students.
-On his way home one night, he encounters a young lawyer, Shruti, who is in a hurry to take a pregnant woman to the hospital, but the woman's water breaks, and Shruti, claiming to be aware of the delivery process, sends Aditya out.
-With the delivery being successful, they drive to the hospital, but before Shruti can thank Aditya, she finds him gone.
+National College professor Aditya thrashes some goons who try to vandalize college property.
+On his way home one night, he encounters a young lawyer, Shruti, who is in a hurry to take a pregnant woman to the hospital.
 Some days later, she bumps into Aditya again during a fight, and they begin dating.
 Sadhuram in the meantime finds out there's one honest officer in each department across the state, and is convinced that each of these honest officers has a link to Gabbar.

-One fateful day, Aditya and Shruti are checking out of a roadside café when Shruti is hurt in a minor accident, and Aditya takes her to the Patil Hospital where a female doctor insists on taking a number of expensive tests despite minimal injury.
+One fateful day, Aditya and Shruti are checking out of a roadside café when Shruti is hurt in a minor accident, and Aditya takes her to the Patil Hospital where a female doctor insists on taking a number of expensive tests.
 Aditya happens to overhear a doctor try to suggest the rather expensive Caesarean section delivery and is soon convinced of the hospital staff's dirty tricks when he notices a father-daughter duo being informed of the mother's death only after an expensive bill was paid.
 He deliberately checks in a poor woman's dead husband as a patient; unaware of his trap, the hospital tries to swindle money out of Aditya by pretending to treat the already dead man, making him pay heavily for tests and medicines.
 However, Aditya shows them the death certificate as a proof of their knowingly admitting a dead man.
 The young owner of the hospital, Vikas Patil, is furious when Aditya releases the video of the hospital's corruption to the media despite having struck a deal with him.
 Vikas is murdered by the enraged public, and his father Digvijay Patil sees Aditya in the hospital CCTV footage, only to realize this is the same man he had supposedly killed five years ago.